 Salary support is provided to the Department of Family Medicine.
 This money is appropriated and designated by the legislature to provide ongoing support to the UI Family Medicine Department.

-The Regional Medical Education Center (RMEC) Grants total $156,824.
-The RMECs are located at Cedar Rapids, Davenport, Mason City, Sioux City and Waterloo.
+The Regional Medical Education Center (RMEC) Grants total $196,600.
+The RMECs are located at Davenport, Mason City, Sioux City and Waterloo, each receiving $46,150 from this fund.
 This funding supports the sites efforts to coordinate medical education of assigned UI Carver College of Medicine undergraduate medical students.
 This experience supports efforts to expose students to an experience in Iowa communities.
+Additionally, these sites all support the education of physician assistant and pharmacy students as well as medical residents from the University of Iowa Hospitals and Clinics.
+This also includes funding to support lodging for the students.

 Salary and benefits are to support the staff within the Iowa Health Professions Inventory and the Rural Physician Support Program.
-This includes the utilization of two part time graduate students for $38,221 to economically achieve goals of the program.
+This includes the utilization of two part time graduate students for $52,817 to achieve the goals of the program.
+For the graduate students, OSCEP pays fees of $300 and Tuition of $10,641 as part of their employment package.

-This funding supports a part of the significant travel required for OSCEP staff along with tuition and fees for the graduate students and publication costs of an Opportunities Directory.
+This funding supports a part of the significant travel required for OSCEP staff and publication costs of an Opportunities Directory.
 The Opportunities Directory is provided to residents (Family Medicine, Emergency Medicine, Internal Medicine, Hospital Medicine, Pediatrics, General Surgery, Obstetrics/Gynecology, Psychiatry as well as for Nurse Practitioners and Physician Assistants) in Iowa to make them aware of all the existing job opportunities to stay in Iowa.
 This has been a well-received document supporting recruitment to all of Iowa communities and has been effective in recruitment efforts.